VirtusLab/scala-cli/website/docs/commands/run.md

 Hello World
 ```

-When you provide a JAR file as input to `scala-cli`, it will be added to the `classPath`.
+When you provide a JAR file as input to Scala CLI, it will be added to the `classPath`.

 ## Define source files in using directives